loriot/AzureSolutionTemplate/power-bi/README.md

 Once installed, open up the Power BI Template [IoTDashboard.pbit](IoTDashboard.pbit) provided with this repo.

-It will prompt you to enter your Inactive Devices API URL.
+You will be prompted to enter your Inactive Devices API URL.
 This value can be found in the Azure Portal by navigating to the Function App deployed previously, selecting the 'GetInactiveDevices' Function and clicking on '</> Get function URL' in the top right corner as shown:

 ![Get Function Details](Images/GetFunctionDetails.PNG)

 ![Get Function URL](Images/GetFunctionURL.PNG)

-Copy this value into the prompt and append &minutes=60 to the end of the URL - replace 60 with your preferred period of time before a device is considered 'inactive'.
+Copy this value into the prompt and append '&minutes=60' to the end of the URL - replace 60 with your preferred period of time before a device is considered 'inactive'.
 The result should look like the following:

 ```
 https://iotdeploymenttestfunction.azurewebsites.net/api/GetInactiveDevices?code=<yourkey>&minutes=60